EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-lowThreshold - Below this value
+`lowThreshold` - Below this value, some of the commands will not execute.
+Note:
+            The values for PD40-100 device are 0 - Low power, almost 0% 1 -
+            The battery icon display 1 grid ( 1% to 25%) 2 - The battery
+            icon display 2 grids (25% to 50 %) 3 - The battery icon
+            display 3 grids (50% to 75%) 4 - The battery icon display 4
+            grids (75% to 100%)

-lowBatterMessage - The message to be displayed when the battery level goes below
+`lowBatterMessage` - The message to be displayed when the battery level goes below
             the low threshold.

  Note :The battery check will be done only for the following commands: